 Neither comprehensive coverage nor collision coverage is required in Massachusetts.
 Drivers are also not required to purchase underinsured or uninsured motorist coverage either.
 That type of coverage provides supplemental coverage in case the other person involved in the accident does not have enough insurance coverage to pay for all of the personal injuries or damage that the crash caused.

 Repairing Your Car if Someone Else Hit You

 If you have collision coverage or comprehensive coverage, you will work with your insurance company first to pay for vehicle repairs.
 If you do not have this type of coverage or if your policy limit is less that what it will cost to repair the vehicle, you may need to sue the wrongdoer to recover enough money to repair your vehicle.

 In Massachusetts, you can move outside of no fault coverage if you have suffered injuries that will cost more than $2,000 in reasonable medical expenses or if you have suffered from an injury that will result in permanent damage.
 A broken or fractured bone constitutes a permanent injury for purposes of getting around no fault coverage.

 When the cost to repair your vehicle is higher than the “actual cash value” of the car, then the insurance company may declare that your car is a total loss.
 The actual cash value is commonly determined by looking up the Blue Book value of the vehicle.
 When your car is totaled, your collision coverage or comprehensive coverage will pay you up to the cash value of your car or the amount of the policy limits, whichever is lower.

 If you do not have this type of coverage, you can seek reimbursement for your property damage from the wrongdoer or the person that caused the damage.
 An experienced Massachusetts car accident attorney can help you with this process.
-Call us or fill out our form for more information.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.